Lady Paton, Chair

 Professor Fiona Leverick, University of Glasgow

 Issues in Reforming Homicide Law: the English Experience

 Professor Jeremy Horder, LSE; former Law Commissioner

-For further information or if there are matters you wish to raise with us, please contact Graham McGlashan (firstname.lastname@example.org).
+For further information please contact Graham McGlashan at email@example.com.